Welcome to Quarry Class

 PE this term

-Welcome back to Autumn Term 2019.
-PE will be on a Monday and Thursday this term.
-We will be indoors on a Monday and swimming on a Thursday.
+Welcome back to Autumn Term 2020.
+PE will be on a Tuesday and Thursday this term.
+We will be mostly indoors on Tuesdays and outdoors on a Thursday.

 We will also be completing our daily exercise so will be going out onto the MUGA or playground everyday of the week.
 Pupils can change into their trainers so can leave them in school all week.

 Below is a document that you can follow to print off times tables tests to help your child practice.
 If you haven't got a printer they can practice online.

 In shared reading this week we have been using Harry Potter and the chamber of secrets as our stimulus.
 Using the description in the book we created what we thought Dobby the house elf looked like.
 What do you think?

 This half term our Darwin Value is Bouncebackability.
 In assembly this week Mrs Benge shared the story Bloom by Anne Booth.

 Following the story pupils created flowers with positive messages on to give each other a boost from time to time.
 I'm sure you'll agree that there are some wonderful messages.